 Lauren Tarshis’s website contains additional teaching resources.
-For I Survived the Children’s Blizzard, 1888, the author offers a comprehension check.
+In I Survived the Children’s Blizzard, 1888, the author offers a comprehension check.
 This check asks one knowledge level question for each chapter.
-Novel activities includes a printable with figurative language examples from the the book for students to identify.
-You can also print a four page quiz.
+Novel activities include a printable with figurative language examples from the book for students to identify.
+You can also print a four-page quiz.

 An exceptional video about locusts narrated by Tarshis provides a lot of nonfictional information.
 In the video, Tarshis mentions “primary sources” and provides several examples of how she changed passages to “show, don’t tell.”